riemannp/Data-Engineering-Project/README.md

-# Cataschevastica Data Engineering Projects
+# Cataschevastica Data Engineering Project

 This repository contains two data engineering projects developed for the fictitious manufacturing company **Cataschevastica** as part of an academic exercise.
 The aim was to implement an OLTP system and a complete Business Intelligence pipeline using modern data engineering practices.